ftsrg/hypernate/README.md

 Why would you mix Fabric-related storage information with your business data?
 Keep them close - but separated - using the `PrimaryKey` attribute!

 The following code snippet:
-* Uses Hypernate's `PrimaryKey` annotation to declare a composite key for the entity using an _ordered list_ of `AttributeInfo` parts.
+* Uses Hypernate’s `PrimaryKey` annotation to declare a composite key for the entity using an _ordered list_ of `AttributeInfo` parts.
-* (Optional) Uses `lombok`'s `FieldNameConstants` annotation, so you can reference field names in a type-safe way!
+* (Optional) Uses `lombok`’s `FieldNameConstants` annotation, so you can reference field names in a type-safe way!

 ```java
 @FieldNameConstants